An HI story of galaxies in Abell 2626 and beyond: deficiency in A2626 and the Swarm galaxies

 \subsection{\hi deficiency in phase-space}

 In the bottom left panel of Fig. \ref{fig:HIdef_plot1}, we show the phase-space diagram for non-substructure and sub-structure galaxies in A2626.
-The black dashed lines indicate the escape velocity for A2626 galaxies, calculated using the formalism from \citet{Jaffe2015}.
-We assumed a concentration index C = 6 and the mass enclosed by R$_{200}$ is calculated using:
+The dashed black lines indicate the escape velocity for A2626 galaxies, calculated using the formalism from \citet{Jaffe2015}.
+We assumed a concentration index C = 6, and the mass M$_{200}$ enclosed by R$_{200}$ was calculated using

-where M$_{200}$ is the mass enclosed by R$_{200}$ and $\rho_{c}$ is the critical density.
-The vertical grey dashed line in the phase-space diagram represents R$_{200}$ of A2626.
-In the phase-space diagram, there is no clear additional trend in the distribution of non-substructure/ sub-structure galaxies.
+where $\rho_{c}$ is the critical density.
+The vertical dashed grey line in the phase-space diagram represents R$_{200}$ of A2626.
+In the phase-space diagram, there is no clear additional trend in the distribution of non-substructure and substructure galaxies, except that substructure galaxies are not found near the core of the cluster and tend to have positive velocity offsets in the cluster outskirts.